Tools

 import { z } from "zod";

-// Define the tool
+// Define your toolkit

 description: "Get current weather for a location",